realworldocaml/book/en/sexprs.md

 ((typ ocamltop)(name sexpr/sexp_list.topscript)(part 0))
 ```

-You might prefer to make the syntax a bit less parenthesis-laden by
+You might prefer to make the syntax a bit less parenthesis-laden by dropping
-dropping the parentheses around the list.  `sexp_list` gives us this
+the parentheses around the list.
+We can replace the `string list` in the type
-alternate syntax:
+declaration with `string sexp_list` to give us this alternate syntax:

 ```frag
 ((typ ocamltop)(name sexpr/sexp_list.topscript)(part 1))